AES-RA/AES_RA/README.md

 # The *AES_RA* Dataset
 This dataset contains Power/EM traces from two different boards operating several AES implementations.
 More specifically, two different embedded systems which use microcontrollers from the same family: power consumption traces from the Piñata board and capacitor EM power traces from the STM32F411E-Discovery Board.
 With each device, we capture traces from three AES implementations: an unprotected software AES and two different masking schemes, resulting in six different setups.
+The motivation is to provide noisy real-world traces collected from actual devices on the field.

 ## Download link
 The dataset can be downloaded [here](https://drive.google.com/)